sdnfv/onvm-snort/README.md

 openNetVM is a high performance NFV platform based on [Intel DPDK][dpdk] and [Docker][docker] containers.  openNetVM is SDN-enabled, allowing the network controller to provide rules that dictate what network functions need to process each packet flow.

+The design challenges with integrating Snort into openNetVM's high performance NF chains are described in our [KBNets 2017 paper][kbnets17].

 openNetVM is an open source version of the NetVM platform described in our [NSDI 2014 paper][nsdi04], released under the [BSD][license] license.

 Installing